baekrok/DASH-Direction-Aware-SHrinking/README.md

-# DASH: Warm-Starting Neural Network Training Without Loss of Plasticity Under Stationarity
+# DASH: Warm-Starting Neural Network Training in Stationary Settings without Loss of Plasticity

 This repository contains the implementation of **Direction-Aware SHrinking (DASH)**, a method for warm-starting neural network training without losing plasticity under stationary conditions.